CluelessBiker/project5-red-crayon/README.md

 ```
 3. Repeat the steps of git add/commit/push.
 4. Deploy the project via the deploy button on Heroku.

+### Deploy to Render & ElephantSQL:
+* Due to Heroku revoking their frie tier access, the project has been redeployed using (Render)[https://render.com/] & (ElephantSQL)[https://www.elephantsql.com/] using the following [instructions](https://code-institute-students.github.io/deployment-docs/41-pp5-adv-fe/pp5-adv-fe-drf-01-create-a-database)

 ## Credits